Kenshiro-Honda/mufolder/README.md

 * `make` to build dependencies (Z3 and LLVM)
 * `make` to build mufolder

+If the build of Z3 and LLVM fails in the second step, try using g++-5 as c++ compiler.
 The binary of mufolder can be found in `build/tools/mu/`.

 Benchmarks